lilianweng/lil-log/_posts/2019-11-10-self-supervised-learning.md

 ![DBC algorithm]({{ '/assets/images/DBC-illustration.png' | relative_url }})
 {: style="width: 60%;" class="center"}
-*Fig. 32.
+*Fig. 33.
 The Deep Bisimulation for Control algorithm learns a bisimulation metric representation via learning a reward model and a dynamics model.
 The model architecture is a siamese network.
 (Image source: [Zhang et al. 2020](https://arxiv.org/abs/2006.10742))*
+{:.image-caption}

 Similar to DeepMDP, DBC models the dynamics by learning a reward model and a transition model.
 Both models operate in the latent space, $$\phi(s)$$.
 The optimization of embedding $$\phi$$ depends on one important conclusion from [Ferns, et al. 2004](https://arxiv.org/abs/1207.4114) (Theorem 4.5) and [Ferns, et al 2011](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.295.2114&rep=rep1&type=pdf) (Theorem 2.6):